Computer-Architecture-I-UIS/Pipelined-Processor/README.md

 The launch of the RISC-V Instruction Set Architecture (ISA) in 2011 has allowed an increase in the use of RISC-V in many processors, microcontrollers, among others.
 Due to its high versatility besides, it is an open ISA (allows further expansion of the instruction set by third parties).
 Designed by a non-profit foundation, known as the RISC-V Foundation¹.
 In this project, we show a 3-stage processor design (Fetch, Execute and Memory & WriteBack), as well as the application of the Pipeline technique to the processor.
 The project will consist of the following sections: Processor, which will show the design of the processor and its most important characteristics; Pipelined Processor, explanation of the Pipeline technique applied to the processor; Formal Verification, this section presents the verification applied to each block of the processor in addition to the TOP circuit; Example Execution, examples of some programs in Assembly and C that are executed in the designed processor; and finally, Conclusions and References.

 ## Processor
+In the figure below, we show our processor.
+The Datapath allows fetching the instruction in the instruction memory (it stores the whole program or the instructions to be executed), which can be an operation in the ALU or a jump, or a branch.
+Finally, write the result of the operation or read any data previously stored in memory and give the next instruction to execute through the program counter.
+On the other hand, the Controlpath has the function of controlling all Datapath activities.

+Inside of the Datapath, we can find out some digital blocks, for example:
+* *Instruction Memory*: To store all instructions to be executed in the processor.
+* *Instruction Decode*: It has the function of decode each one instruction before sending this decode instruction to the registers bank.
+* *ALU*: To do all the operations arithmetic logical such as addition, subtraction, OR, AND, XOR, shift right, shift left, among others.
+* *Memory*: To store output ALU or read any other data storing previous on the memory.

+Finally, the TOP circuit designed allows to package all the processor blocks besides, contains the program counter, and the registers banks as well.

 ## Pipelined Processor

+### Instruction Fetch
+The first stage of the pipeline consist of the program counter and Instruction Memory.

+### Execute
+The next stage consist of Instruction Decode, the registers bank and the ALU.

+### Write & Memory Back
+Only the memory is in the last stage of the pipeline.

 ## Formal Verification